What to buy in Seoul – 25 best Korean souvenirs

 Cute stationary items from Art Box

-I must admit that when I found this cute shop in Hongdae I ended up spending hours exploring and looking at all the fun things they sell.
+I must admit that when I found this cute shop in Hongdae, I spent hours exploring and looking at all the fun things they sell.

-I was actually looking for gifts to bring home to our pre-teenager niece and I surely found a few things that we enjoyed.
+I was looking for gifts to bring home to our pre-teenager niece, and I surely found some things we enjoyed.

 From funny wrist cushions to poop pencils, you will find something to buy from here.
-I strongly doubt it you can go out without something.
+I strongly doubt that you can go out without something.

 Ramyeon